 So when do you fit in extra time to reinforce literacy learning at home?
 It can be done.
 Here’s how…

 1. Create literacy routines.
 Pick some times during your weekly schedule to devote to literacy.
 If you make it part of your routine, like teeth brushing, it’s more likely to happen.

 2. Choose activities wisely.
 There is a lot to do and very little time.
-I’ve learned that I need to pick activities to do at home that reinforce the big literacy ideas.
-I want to practice what the teachers are teaching and what my kids are expected to know at their grade level.
+I’ve learned that I need to pick activities to do at home that reinforce the big literacy ideas: Print awareness, letter knowledge, phonological awareness, phonics, irregular word reading and writing, multisyllabic word reading and writing, fluency, vocabulary, and comprehension.

 3. Choose activities wisely.
 Did I already mention that?
 Yes.
 Well, choosing the right activities also means choosing the right activities for YOUR particular child.
-For it to work, literacy practice must be fun and meaningful for the person practicing, so choosing activities related to your child’s interests and learning style is absolutely the key to success.
-The best activities involve real-life, authentic literacy practice to help kids see how literacy connects to their own lives now and in the future.
+For it to work, home literacy practice should be motivating for the person practicing, so choosing activities related to your child’s interests and needs is absolutely the key to success.
+The best home literacy activities lay a foundation for future literacy success, and involve real-life, authentic literacy practice to help kids see how literacy connects to their own lives now and in the future.

 5. Keep it short.
 As I’ve mentioned, time is precious.
 If you’re focused on your goal, you can do more good in a five-minute chat about your child’s book than in an hour of workbook time.

 6. Or don’t keep it short, but make it quality family time.
 Lots of literacy games are super fun and perfect for family game night; and nightly read-aloud time is one of the best ways to reconnect and recharge as a family at the end of a long day.